 A financial analysis of the Watershed and Steam Stewardship Fund and Safe, Clean Water Fund, the funding sources for flood protection capital improvements, was conducted to determine if there are limitations to funding all of the projects proposed for the Fiscal Year 2018-22 CIP.
+A potential funding shortfall at the end of the Safe, Clean Water Program has been identified.
+Staff is working to address this issue.
 Results of the prioritization process and financial analysis are summarized in Appendix B.

 The watersheds have benefited from higher than projected property tax revenue in fiscal years 2013 through 2016.
 The District will also receive \$55 million from DWR to assist with construction of Lower Silver, Lower Berryessa, Upper Berryessa, and Lower Penitencia.
 The voter approved Safe, Clean Water program will provide funding for some of the highest priority unfunded projects including: